matheushent/word-count/README.md

 (venv) $ pytest
 (venv) $ gunicorn app.main:app -w 4 -k uvicorn.workers.UvicornWorker
 ```

+#### Note
+The above command to run using gunicorn exposes the default port, check the service in `localhost:8000/docs`.

-It is also possible to use Docker to run the tests:
+### Use Docker to run the tests

 #### Build the image: